kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

 #### Swimming

 There's a little pool at our home.
-Bring your suit to the party. :)
+Bring your suit!

 The beautiful Beaver River flows nearby, and there are a couple of great swimming holes 15-20 minutes from our house.
 One is near Kimberley, and the other in Slabtown.
 Both have moving water and really fun.